kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

 #
 # 1. What is this ?
 #
-NFSv4.1 client and filesystem driver for Windows 10/11
+NFSv4.1 filesystem driver for Windows 10/11&Windows Server 2019

 #